La Grange at Les Artigaux

 The Hautes-Pyrénées is the most southerly of the 8 departments that make up the Midi-Pyrénées region in the southwest of France.
 To the south of Lourdes are some of the highest mountains in the French Pyrénées, including the Vignemale and the Balaïtous, which are both over 3000 metres.
 The area known as Les Vallées des Gaves includes the valleys of Argelès-Gazost, Cauterets and the Val d'Azun.
 The area originally became a popular tourist destination at the end of the 19th century, when it became fashionable to visit the thermal spas in Luz St Sauveur, Cauterets and Barèges.
 The thermal baths remain popular today, but the area offers a huge variety of outdoor activities throughout the year.
 In the summer these include walking, road cycling, mountain biking, paragliding, rafting, canyoning, fishing, climbing, horse riding and bird watching.
 In the winter there are downhill ski resorts at Cauterets, Barèges, Luz-Ardiden, Gavarnie and Hautacam, all of which offer skiing and snowboarding for all standards at great value prices.
 There is also cross-country skiing in the Val d'Azun and at Pont d'Espagne, and snow-shoe walking is becoming increasingly popular.

 The Tour de France visits the area every year with the iconic Col du Tourmalet usually included in the route and sometimes mountain top finishes at Hautacam or Luz Ardiden.
-The 2013 race will be the 100th edition, so it is likely to be something special.

 The Pyrenees National Park was created in 1967 to protect the environment of the local flora and fauna.
 The Park can be accessed from various points such as Pont d'Espagne, Lac d'Estaing and the village of Arrens and there are many hiking trails into the high mountains, some of which go up to the Spanish border.
 In the park you are likely to see a wide variety of mammals, birds and flowers including marmots, isards, griffon and Egyptian vultures and golden eagles.
 There are also a number of breeding pairs of the rare Lammergeier vulture.
 There is also a small population of bears, although they are rarely seen.